Chapter 7 : Chapter 7

 “Just a minute!’
 Elena said, angry that he was pushing her.

 Jacob frowned darkly down at Elena.
-“Please,”
+“Please,” he implored.

 Elena tried to give him a fierce look.
 “Look, if you want to dance, go ahead without, but I’m going to stay here for a moment longer.”
 Honestly, she didn’t care too much about finishing the drink, but she didn’t like Jacob’s attitude and didn’t want to award him for his behaviour.

 With a nod, Jacob agreed to wait, impatiently tapping his foot as Elena sipped at her drink.
 She took several sips, nodding her head along to the music.
-Jacob had been right; it was
+Jacob had been right; it was a nice song.

 “Are you done yet?” he snapped.
 “Look I don’t want to wait all night.”

 “I said you could go!”
 Elena said, leaning away from his anger.
-“And I meant
+“And I meant it!”

 With a snarl, Jacob extended his hand down and hauled Elena upwards by the arm.
 She spilled her drink onto the bar’s counter, trying to yank her arm away, but Jacob’s grasp at her elbow was too strong.